phiny-steph/alx-low_level_programming/0x01-variables_if_else_while/README.md

-This is a readme file
+Readme file for variables in Cprogramming